IBM-Bluemix-Docs/third-party/tutorial-register-bundle.md

 {:external: target="_blank" .external}
 {:step: data-tutorial-type='step'}

-# Registering your Operator bundle from the {{site.data.keyword.redhat_notm}} Certified registry
+# Registering your Operator bundle
 {: #bundle-register}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="15m"}

-This tutorial walks you through how to register an Operator bundle from the {{site.data.keyword.redhat_full}} Certified registry in {{site.data.keyword.cloud}} Partner Center as part of the process of onboarding an Operator bundle to the {{site.data.keyword.cloud_notm}} catalog.
+This tutorial walks you through how to register an Operator bundle in {{site.data.keyword.cloud}} Partner Center as part of the process of onboarding to the {{site.data.keyword.cloud_notm}} catalog.
 By completing this tutorial, you learn how to provide your company and product information, create a test environment, and set up team access.
 {: shortdesc}

 The process to sell third-party software is still under development.
 With the current release, you can bring your own licenses or deliver your third-party software for free.
 If you have questions, contact us at kdmeyer@ibm.com.